golangci/misspell/README.md

 * slow, all of the above check one misspelling at a time (i.e. linear) using regexps
 * not MIT/Apache2 licensed (or equivalent)
-* have dependencies that don't work for me (python3, bash, linux sed, etc.)
+* have dependencies that don't work for me (python3, BASH, GNU sed, etc.)
 * don't understand American vs. British English and sometimes makes unwelcome "corrections"

 That said, they might be perfect for you and many have more features than this project!